Raghuji I: Siege of Trichinopoly

 Raghuji discarded the meagre offer and deployed his men against Tiruchirappalli.
 The main body of the Maratha cavalry took positions before the city and cut off its communications.
-In this while, a large body of the Nevayet troops under Chanda Sahib's brother Zaynut Abdul Khan, known as Bada Sahib, marched to the northern borders of their territory to prevent a total encirclement.
-The Maratha contingents attempted to intercept the march of Bada Sahib, but the flank of his brother Sadak Sahib, defeated their stretched lines at Dindigul.
-The two then merged their forces and rushed to Tiruchirappalli for aiding their brother but were intercepted by Senasahebsubh Raghuji Bhonsle at Manapparai.
+Meanwhile, a large body of Nevayet troops under Chanda Sahib's brother Zaynut Abdul Khan, known as Bada Sahib, marched to the northern borders of their territory to prevent a total encirclement.
+The Maratha contingents attempted to intercept the march of Bada Sahib, but the flank of his brother Sadak Sahib defeated their stretched lines at Dindigul.
+The two then merged their forces and rushed to Tiruchirappalli to aid their brother but were intercepted by Raghuji at Manapparai.
 In the fierce battle which lasted for nine hours the Marathas emerged victorious.
 Raghuji killed Bada Sahib and Sadak Sahib with more than 3,000 men in each of their contingents slain.
-This decisive victory of the Marathas considerably helped their siege of Tiruchirappalli.
+This decisive Maratha victory considerably helped their siege of Tiruchirappalli.
 Despite the formidable odds, Chanda Sahib resisted the onslaught for more than a month.

-On the 16th of March 1741, the Marathas finally scaled the walls of the ramparts of Tiruchirappalli fort, surprised the garrison and conquered the Nevayet stronghold.
+On the 16th of March 1741, the Marathas finally scaled the walls of the ramparts of Tiruchirappalli fort, surprised the garrison, and conquered the Nevayet stronghold.
 The fort was surrendered to Raghuji on the day of Ram Navami, but it was the banner of Fatehsingh Bhonsle which was raised on the fort.
 Chanda Sahib negotiated for peace by offering to pay twelve lakhs of rupees for his safe departure, but the Marathas demanded one crore.
 Eventually the talks broke down and the Marathas carried away the Husayn Dost Khan together with his son Abid Ali as prisoner to Berar and then to Satara.
-Raghuji Bhonsle appointed Murari Rao Ghorpade as the new ruler at Tiruchirappalli which marked the end of the Nevayets and the culmination of the Maratha campaign.
+Raghuji appointed Murari Rao Ghorpade as the new ruler at Tiruchirappalli, which marked the end of the Nevayets and the culmination of the Maratha campaign.

-According to Ramesan, it must have been at this time of his invasion in 1740 when Raghuji was in the Chittoor district and very near to Tirupati that Raghuji Bhonsle took the opportunity to visit the Venkateswara temple and offer his obeisance to the deity with offerings of many valuable jewels.
-These jewels are still preserved in the temple in a chest known "Raghojivari Pette".
+According to Ramesan, it must have been at this time of his invasion in 1740, while in the Chittoor district and very near to Tirupati, that Raghuji took the opportunity to visit the Venkateswara temple and offer his obeisance to the deity with offerings of many valuable jewels.
+These jewels are still preserved in the temple in a chest known as "Raghojivari Pette".

 Conquest of Chhattisgarh

-Raghoji Bhonsle's Diwan Pandit Bhaskar Ram invaded and placed Mohansingh, an illegitimate son of Raghuji, in charge of the States of Raipur, Ratanpur, Bilaspur and Sambalpur in Chhattisgarh before advancing on to Orissa.
+Raghoji's Diwan Pandit Bhaskar Ram invaded and placed Mohansingh, an illegitimate son of Raghuji, in charge of the states of Raipur, Ratanpur, Bilaspur, and Sambalpur in Chhattisgarh before advancing on to Orissa.